Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 ![TPL-EGL and Wayland](media/800px-libtpl-egl-module-diagram.png)

-#### Buffer Flow Between the Wayland Server and OpenGL ES/EGL Driver
+#### Buffer flow between the Wayland server and OpenGL ES/EGL driver

 The following figure shows the buffer flow between the Wayland server and the OpenGL ES/EGL driver.
 The passed buffer is of the `tbm_surface` type.